 The Czech Republic follows the EU food safety approach based on risk analysis and traceability (of both inputs and outputs), with the aim of guaranteeing food safety and consumer protection.
-The Czech Ministry of Agriculture published a document "Food Safety and Nutrition Strategy for 2014-2020" that provides information on the system and implementation of food safety and nutrition policy in the Czech Republic.
-It is accessible on-line, in English, at:
+The Czech Ministry of Agriculture published a document "Food Safety and Nutrition Strategy 2030" that provides information on the system and implementation of food safety and nutrition policy in the Czech Republic.
+It is accessible on-line, in English, at the bottom of this site: